Air Algérie Flight 702P

-Air Algérie/Phoenix Flight 702P, named Oasis and registered 7T-VEE, was a Boeing 737 owned by Air Algérie and leased by Phoenix Aviation.
-On 21 December, 1994, in low visibility conditions, it collided with power transmission cables and a pylon during its final approach to Coventry Airport in the United Kingdom.
-The aircraft was overturned and damaged several houses before crashing inverted into a wooded area beyond.
-All five persons on board were killed.
+Phoenix Aviation Flight 702P, on a domestic flight, registered 7T-VEE, was a Boeing 737 owned by Air Algérie and leased by Phoenix Aviation.
+On 21 December 1994, in low visibility conditions, it collided with power transmission cables and a pylon during its final approach to Coventry Airport in the United Kingdom.
+The aircraft subsequently overturned and damaged several houses before crashing inverted into a wooded area beyond.
+All five people on board were killed.

-History
+Accident

+The occupants consisted of three Algerian crew members and two English stock handlers.

+The captain of flight 702P was 44-year-old Ahmed Nemdil who had accumulated 10,686 flight hours with 2,187 on the Boeing 737-200.
+The first officer, 35-year-old Nasreddine Hantour, had 2,858 hours of flying time with most of them on the B737-200.
+They were accompanied by an Air Algérie maintenance engineer, 38-year-old el-Hachemi Abdellaoui; and the stock handlers were 31-year-old Adrian Sharp and 22-year-old Andrew Yates.
+Both were employed by Phoenix Aviation.

 On the day of the accident, the aircraft and crew departed Amsterdam for their second flight to Coventry that morning (their first having arrived at 0340 hrs), where live animals were to be loaded on board for export to the Netherlands and France.
 Visibility at Coventry was poor due to fog and a low cloud layer, and it deteriorated steadily during the early morning hours; by the time the aircraft reached the Coventry area, the runway visual range (RVR) for the main runway at Coventry Airport was 700 m, which was below their regulatory minimum of 1200 m for conducting the approach at that time.
-The aircraft was not equipped to receive the newer Instrument landing system signal for the runway in use, so the pilots used a Surveillance radar approach (SRA) procedure, which depended on guidance from an air traffic control radar operator.
+The aircraft was not equipped to receive the newer Instrument landing system signal for the runway in use, so the pilots used a surveillance radar approach (SRA) procedure, which depended on guidance from an air traffic control radar operator.
 The aircrew was experienced with SRA approach procedures at Coventry, having conducted an SRA approach earlier that day to the same runway, "showing close adherence to the ideal approach path."
 Visibility was too poor to make a safe landing on this second approach, so the captain performed a missed approach procedure and diverted to the East Midlands Airport.